- Yoga & Ayurveda Reisen

 Day 3 – Day 11 Yoga Retreat

 Over the next few days, we will slowly get used to the regular ashram routine, which begins with a morning yoga class.
-Every day we will be able to enjoy an Ayurveda application in addition to the two yoga classes and have the opportunity to participate in different yoga workshops.
+Every day we will be able to enjoy an Ayurveda treatments and massages in addition to the two yoga classes and have the opportunity to participate in different yoga and Ayurveda workshops.
 We can also visit the surrounding families in the village and do karma yoga, such as helping with cooking in the kitchen etc. (B/L/D)

 Day 12 Excursion to the holy city of Pushkar